 The early curb and gutter machines were difficult for the average Concrete contractor to work with as they did not have the knowledge to keep them running so they were slow to gain a foothold in the “I must have that machine category”.
 However, in the last several years the evolution has been towards simplifying the machines and increasing the number of tasks it will perform.
-The machines now target a larger market of contractors who can easily adapt to a machine that will do what is required with a single pull of a switch.
+The machines now target a larger market of contractors and concrete company website who can easily adapt to a machine that will do what is required with a single pull of a switch.
 Even though, they still need to have the factory fix them when they stop working, many times it’s better for them to upgrade rather than have a busy machine out of service.
 Thorough cleaning of the curb machine at the end of the day is the best way to extend its life.
 The number one reason for premature failure is not cleaning the machine properly.

 Installing Landscape Borders

 First is planning, deciding what mixture of cement, size of boarder, shape of boarder, whether it has a mowers edge or an angled one.
 Then comes ground preparation.
 Using a garden hose or rope lay it out where you want the boarder to be, then using a sod cutter and cut a 6 to 9-inch-wide strip of sod following along the garden hose or rope.
 Next comes the digging with a square shovel all along the strip made previously by the sod cutter, and leveling the channel.